zero-day-ai/gibson-framework/README.md

 - **Target Configuration**: Manages API endpoints, credentials (AES-256 encrypted), and provider authentication
 - **Concurrent Execution**: Runs security tests in parallel using configurable worker pools
 - **Result Tracking**: Records scan results, findings, and generates reports from plugin execution data
-- **Resource Management**: CLI-based interface following k9s patterns for targets, scans, payloads, and credentials
+- **Resource Management**: CLI-based interface for managing targets, scans, payloads, and credentials

 **What It Doesn't Do:**